 You will have to wait varying degrees of time to get the drums however as most of these companies are very small or one man operations.
 Wait times can be from one month in the a best case scenario to three years.

 For most of the drums below it is a bit of a process to order and much different then simply walking into the store and buying a drum.
 Please consider this and it will take some patience to varying degrees to deal with these guys.
 It is simply just the way it is.

 Also, some of the drums require that you help maintain the finish of the drum and are more susceptible to scratching, marring or even wood splitting unless care is taken in handling and storing the drums.
 You will need top of the line cases for your investment as well.

 There are endless complaints in the conga forums about the long waits, especially with Matthew Smith and other beefs (like some problems with Isla quality) so be ready for that if you are serious.
-I am not going to get into that too much here as this is not what the article is about.
+Please do your own do diligence, ask around and inform yourself .

 is “what are the best conga drums available”, not which are the easiest to get or buy.
 And please try to remember these are fine, high quality hand made products each one being an art piece in to and of itself.

 #1 (tie).
 Matthew Smith “Ritmo” If you do not already know about him, Matthew Smith in Pennsylvania is a one man operation for what most people agree is the best sounding, best looking traditional style afro cuban drum with metal bands.
 I want to be careful about saying “best sound” because this is subjective and of course debatable.
 Having said that, I love these drums and think they are great.